rhdtownsend/gyre/docs/source/ref-guide/input-files.rst

 in Fortran's `namelist format
 <https://cyber.dabamos.de/programming/modernfortran/namelists.html>`__,
 a simple text-based format containing one or more namelist groups.
-Each group begins with the line :nml_g:`name` (where ``name`` is the name of the group); a list of parameter-value pairs then follows, and the group ends with a slash ``/``.
+Each group begins with the line :nml:literal:`&name` (where :nml:literal:`name` is the name of the group); a list of option-value pairs then follows, and the group ends with a slash :nml:literal:`/`.

 .. toctree::
    :maxdepth: 2

-   input-files/constants
+   input-files/constants-group
-   input-files/grid-params
+   input-files/grid-group
-   input-files/model-params
+   input-files/model-group
-   input-files/mode-params
+   input-files/mode-group
-   input-files/num-params
+   input-files/num-group
-   input-files/orbit-params
+   input-files/orbit-group
-   input-files/osc-params
+   input-files/osc-group
-   input-files/output-params
+   input-files/output-groups
-   input-files/rot-params
+   input-files/rot-group
-   input-files/scan-params
+   input-files/scan-group
-   input-files/tidal-params
+   input-files/tide-group